 Paul Hartke, Principal Broker, National Realty

 Ofiice 703-860-4600 ext 411 Cell 703-675-5550

 DC Real Estate Commission at 866-270-9817 or firstname.lastname@example.org

 Or contact Act Web Real Estate School online or 703-476-1747

-If you are NOT licensed in Virginia or another state and wish to get a DC license, you will need to take the District of Columbia real estate pre-license course which can be taken with our online course here.
+If you are NOT licensed in Virginia or another state and wish to get a DC license, you will need to take the District of Columbia real estate pre-license course which can be taken with the online DC pre-license course here.